u-man-lab/move_target_files_into_a_folder/README.md

 2025-10-11 23:27:35,700 [INFO] __main__: All files are successfully moved.
 Please see the move log "results\move_log.csv".
 2025-10-11 23:27:35,700 [INFO] __main__: "move_target_files_into_a_folder.py" done!
 ```
+For reference, it took about 3m15s to move 18,942 photos & movies.
+Run on Synology DS218 (Realtek RTD1296, 4-core 1.4 GHz, 2GB DDR4) with 2×4TB WD Red (SMR) in RAID1.

 The resulting CSV will be like: